vtex/react-csv-parse/README.md

 ### _Delimiter rule_

-The component will estimate that if the amount of delimiters found is equal or above the `fileHeaders` lenght, then it will process the file.
+The component will estimate that if the amount of delimiters found is equal or above the `fileHeaders` length, then it will process the file.
 This does not guarantee a correct parsing but rather tries to add a small level of security.